ComposableFi/composable/code/utils/xcmp/awesome-xcmp.md

 # Overview

-Resources which allows to grasp  XCM.
+Resources which allows to grasp  XCM and XCMP.
 General understanding how bridges work will help too.

 ## Terminology